 Wat Yai Chai Mongkhon is my favorite temple in Ayutthaya.

-There are relatively few foreigners here – probably because most of them just rent a bicycle instead of motorcycle and then it’s too far for them to make their way to the western end (and actually on the other side of the river) of the Old City.
+There are relatively few foreigners here – probably because most of them just rent a bicycle instead of motorbike and then it’s too far for them to make their way to the eastern end (and actually on the other side of the river) of the Old City.